True Interior’s Story: Part II

 So we left Jo to get on with the copy, while we worked in the background adding product data and images to the site.
 It’s easy to add new products on Shopify, certainly a lot easier than Magento.
 We split the products 50/50 between myself and Paul and worked through them each evening.
 We had images from the suppliers and their own websites for reference.
 Each product takes about five minutes to do.

 Jo was amazing and got it all done.
-That’s when we realised just how good she was.
+That’s when we realized just how good she was.
 We proofread quite a bit and had some revisions, but overall it was really good content.
 She even wrote a piece about the sex on furniture infographic for us.
 We’d been uploading products up in the background, so when we had the content it was just a case of pasting it all into the Shopify product feed.

 Within about ten days of us having the initial conversation with each supplier, we were sending them links to their products live on the site.
 It got the relationships off to a really good start.